DCSO/MISP-dockerized/README.md

 # Installation

 ## Kubernetes / Openshift Variant
-We are working on a Kubernetes solution, but it takes time.
+We are working on a Kubernetes support, but it will take some time.

 ## Single Docker Instance